Babylon LIRR [Station, Schedule, Parking, Stops & more]

 • Track Arrangement:

-The yard is arranged with a number of tracks to enable efficient arrival and departure of trains to aid in the facilitation of service operations on a daily basis.
+The yard is arranged with several tracks to enable efficient arrival and departure of trains to aid in the facilitation of service operations daily.

 Operational Significance